nashville-software-school/bangazon-inc/orientation/exercises/bangazon/BANGAZON_04.md

 }
 ```

 By breaking up your code this way, we've separated the inherent properties of an Employee from the properties that describe their employment status.
-This is a very fine-grained example of the [Single Responsibility Principle](../../concepts/solid/SINGLE_RESPONSIBILITY_PRINCIPLE.md).
+This is a very fine-grained example of the [Single Responsibility Principle](../../concepts/solid/SINGLE_RESPONSIBILITY_PRINCIPLE.md) and the [Interface Segregation Principle](../../solid/INTERFACE_SEGREGATION_PRINCIPLE.md).

 Assume that there is a `Shipping` class that derives from `Employee` and those people work part time.
 However, a year from now, the company decides to make shipping people full-time employees.